 Occasionally, a film or TV show will be set in a foreign country, where another language is spoken.
-Instead of having the actors speak normally, or having them attempt to speak in their characters' actual language, the characters instead speak English - except in a ridiculous accent to constantly remind viewers that these characters are foreign.
+Instead of having the actors speak normally, or having them attempt to speak in their characters' actual language, the characters instead speak English - except in an accent to constantly remind viewers that these characters are foreign.
 A Translation Convention that bats you over the head with the Rule of Perception.

 This also occurs when two foreign characters who speak the same language meet up in another country.
 Instead of conversing in their native language, they still converse in their broken second language.

 Rarely used outside cartoons anymore, although once more prominent in live-action comedy films.

 For the written version, see Foreign-Looking Font.
 Not to be confused with What the Hell Is That Accent?.
 See also El Spanish "-o".